-1.2.1 Computer system
+2.1 Computer system

 Starting from 1993, both the Tabular Survey and the Graphic Yearbook were completely prepared using a computer system with the SUN database server with the installed Ingres multi-user relative database system under the SOLARIS operating system.
 In 2003 there was a change to RDBMS Oracle.
 The data core of the information system is implemented under RDBMS with predominant utilization of client-server architecture.
-The concept of the system is based on distributed processing in the local network at working stations and personal computers with direct access of processing and analytical programmes, such as the ARC/INFO and ArcGIS geographical information systems, the statistical programmes SPSS, Systat, tabular and graphical programmes, to the data in the central database on the SUN server with features of uninterrupted and backed-up operation.
+The concept of the system is based on distributed processing in the local network at working stations and personal computers with direct access of processing and analytical programmes, such as the ARC/INFO and ArcGIS geographical information systems, the statistical programmes SPSS, Systat, tabular and graphical programmes, to the data in the CHMI central database with features of uninterrupted and backed-up operation.